natanai/nvc-app/README.md

 ## Fact-checking the site

-- **Spreadsheet-first workflow:** run `npm run export:fact-checking` to populate the `fact-checking/` folder with every dataset as spreadsheets (core CSVs, citations, reverse-inference weights, body-region cues, and observation metadata).
+- **Spreadsheet-first workflow:** run `npm run export:fact-checking` to populate the `fact-checking/` folder with every dataset as spreadsheets (core CSVs, citations, reverse-inference weights, body-region cues, observation metadata, and the poem quotes shown on feeling pages).
 After editing those sheets, run `npm run import:fact-checking` to write the changes back into the `data/` and `_evidence/` sources.
+(Color palettes stay in `data/` because they are visual-only and not part of factual reviews.)
 - **Start with the Fact-Checking Playbook:** see `docs/fact-checking-playbook.md` for a single map of every data file, where each set of numbers or citations lives, and how to rebuild pages after edits.
 - **On-page checks:** open any need page and follow the "Supporting Sources" links to the cited material.
 - **Link hygiene:** run `npm run lint:links` to verify every URL under `Source Links` in `data/Needs.csv` responds correctly.